 The expert's opinion was that, as dressed, he was not safely equipped to handle the materials and the supervisor should have supplied him with proper safeguards.
 He could have been wearing arm guards, longer thicker gloves, safety glasses and at very least taped the glass before moving it to the dumpster using dual cup suction lifters.

 Using scene photos and the plaintiff's and witness's depositions, we created a set of contrasting still images.
-By creating views of the actual accident and preventive actions the supervisor could have taken, the attorneys were able to present the injuries at mediation in a dramatic presentation.
+By contrasting views of the actual accident and preventive actions the supervisor could have taken, the attorneys were able to present the injuries at mediation in a dramatic presentation.